Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Who runs health sharing accreditation?

-The Health Share Accreditation Board handles it.
-Ministries apply, and the board reviews how they operate.
+Health share organizations apply, and the board reviews how they operate.
 The goal is to give shoppers some outside perspective in a space that isn’t regulated like insurance.

-Does accreditation mean a ministry is insurance?
+Does accreditation mean a plan is insurance?

 What does the accreditation review actually look at?

-Mostly how the ministry runs day to day.
 Governance, financial tracking, written sharing rules, and how clearly those rules are explained to members.

 Does accreditation guarantee bills will be shared?

-Think of it as one data point.
-It tells you the ministry allowed an outside review.
+It tells you the organization allowed an outside review.
 You still need to read the guidelines and understand the limits before making a decision.